-The Third Annual Amsterdam Graduate Conference in Political Theory
+The Fourth Annual Amsterdam Graduate Conference in Political Theory

 We are now accepting submissions of extended abstracts.

 This conference offers PhD candidates the opportunity to present their research in a vibrant intellectual environment.
 Each session will give those presenting a chance to receive feedback from a dedicated discussant, after which each author will engage in an extensive question and answer period with the faculty and PhD students from the University of Amsterdam and the Vrije Universiteit Amsterdam, as well as the keynote speakers, and other participants of the conference.

 Each day of the conference will feature a presentation by one of our keynote speakers, as well as an opportunity for Q&A. We are excited to announce Fabienne Peter and Jennifer M. Page as our keynotes.

 Apart from offering the opportunity to reflect on various topics in political theory, the conference is an opportunity to build a community and a network among PhD candidates and postdocs interested in interdisciplinary research.
 The conference aims to create an intellectually stimulating environment in which PhD candidates and postdocs can interact with their peers from around the world who share this interest.

 This conference is aimed at researchers working on any subfield and/or tradition of Political Theory/Political Philosophy.
 We also welcome papers from interdisciplinary researchers (e.g. Anthropology, Sociology, Political Science) whose work is at the intersection of normative and empirical studies of society.